 There’s nothing like being able to fill your senses with all that Mother Nature offers while riding a bicycle at a moderately slow pace.
 You notice the intensity of the blue sky overhead, birds circling in the valley below, the colors of wildflowers clustered inside cracks of rock formations, tarantulas slowly making their way across the pavement under your wheels and how the state roads wind and undulate like streams of ribbon for miles ahead.

-Unfortunately, I had to abandon my attempt to ride the Southern Tier of the U.S. due to injury.
-On Day 12 of the 59-day planned route, I began losing strength in my left leg after riding two days totaling 140 miles and cumulative 11,000 ft. climbs in the hills east of Phoenix and extending beyond the Roosevelt Lake region of central Arizona.
-The pain and numbness in my left hip and knee had become more problematic as I continued on the route towards the New Mexico State line.
-It had become so bad by mid afternoon of a rainy day ride to Safford, Arizona that I had basically been able to use only one leg.
+Unfortunately, I had to abandon my attempt to complete my ride of the Southern Tier of the U.S. due to injury.
+At the end of week two of the 59-day planned route, I lost an inordinate amount of strength in both of my legs after riding two days totaling 150 miles and cumulative 11,000 ft. climbs in the hills east of Phoenix and extending beyond the Roosevelt Lake region of central Arizona.
+The pain and numbness in my left hip and knee had become more problematic as I continued on the route towards the New Mexico state line.
 Sadly, I had to return home where I hope to recover so I can do non-touring rides this winter.
-I’ll follow up with a separate post in the coming weeks and provide details on how I’m progressing and provide information on potential future plans.
+Medical tests indicate I pinched a nerve in the lower lumbar region of my spine.
+Physical therapy and possibly surgery should get me back in the saddle in the near future.